qbradq/sharduo/README.md

 ## Feature Packages ##
 Below are feature verticals that I want to implement next in priority order.

+* Banking
+  * Checks
+  * Pay vendors from gold in bank
 * Blacksmithing
   * Crafting GUMP
   * Crafting system